 Check by taste.
 Are they crunchy and free of moisture?

 *If you don't have a dehydrator, you can use the sun during sunny months.
 Set out a tray full of soaked nuts/seeds in sunlight.
 Keep it covered with a light cloth to keep out dust and bugs.

-Or, you can also use an oven above 115 degrees Fahrenheit to dehydrate nuts and seeds after soaking.
+Or, you can also use an oven between 115 to 150 degrees Fahrenheit to dehydrate nuts and seeds after soaking.
+Keep the nuts and seeds in the oven for 12 to 24 hours, stirring occasionally, until completely dry.
 Unfortunately, this does kill enzymes -- but you will also have nuts and seeds free of enzyme inhibitors.